The Copenhagen Full-time MBA

 Icelandic Students - Students from Iceland can look at the Association of Icelandic Students Abroad ( SÍNE ) who can provide an overview of available financing options.
 Alternatively Icelandic students can investigate the different options for scholarships from the Office of International Education.

-Norwegian Students - If you are a student from Norway you can apply for a special student loan for the amount of NOK 89,000.
-40% of the loan will be granted as a scholarship upon completion of the programme.
+Norwegian Students - If you are a student from Norway you can apply for a special student loan.
 Norwegian students can also apply for funds to finance the tuition fee.
-However the maximum amount here is NOK 54,590.
-30% of this will be in the form of a loan.
 Learn more about the opportunities on the Lånekassen website.
 Alternatively, you can visit Legathåndboken for information about other sources of scholarships.

 Swedish Students - If you come from Sweden there are several options to choose from when funding your CBS MBA.
 As an MBA student you are entitled to get students benefits from the Swedish state (CSN).
 If you want to calculate how much you are entitled to receive during your education there is more information on CSN's website.
 It is also possible to seek loans for the admission fee but you will need to get in touch with CSN directly for exact information (phone: 0046 771-276 000).